 Like so many others his first snake was a ball python but that didn’t last long.
 In short order he was keeping Burmese pythons, ground boas of various types, viper boas, colombian & suriname red tail boas, several kinds of monitor lizards, tree frogs, basiliks, amethystine pythons, green tree pythons, kenyan sand boas, carpet pythons, rosy boas, rainbow boas, a laundry list of kingsnakes, corn snakes and milksnakes and anything else he could get his hands on.
 The experience gained from keeping such a wide variety of animals remains with him to this day.

-The early 90′s were good times.
+The early 90’s were good times.
 Guys like Pete Kahl and Brian Sharp were producing albino boas for the very first time and albino Burmese were all the rage, costing thosands of dollars each.
-Bob Clark was producing albino retics for the first time and I still remember the first time I saw one at the Orlando show.
+Bob Clark was producing albino retics for the first time.
 We were still years away from seeing albino and anerythristic kenyan sand boas and the idea of breeding ball pythons for profit was crazy.
 The hysteria surrounding the ball python market was still years away.
 What a difference a decade or two can make…

 After getting married Colin took some time off as a reptile breeder but soon found himself drawn back into the fold.
 This time around he, like many others, fell in love with the ball python morphs.
 Most of his efforts today are in that arena.
 The ball python possibilities are endless and there are many, many years of work left to be done.